 You should also keep a record of the maintenance tasks that have been completed at your food business in addition to regular cleaning and sanitising.

-The Maintenance Schedule in Appendix 12 is available on the Queensland Health and Council's websites.
+The Maintenance Schedule in Appendix 15 is available on Council's websites.

 Can I use chipped, broken or cracked eating and drinking utensils?